Ripeness in viticulture: Varying ripeness levels for different wines

 The presence of alcohol (particularly ethanol) in the wine contributes much more than just healthful benefits in moderation and minimal consumption, prudently applied, or, negative effects in excess.
 It has an immense impact of the weight and mouthfeel of the wine as well as the balance of sweetness, tannins and acids.
-In wine tasting, the anaesthetic qualities of ethanol reduces the sensitivity of the palate to the harsh effects of acids and tannins, making the wine seem softer.
+In wine tasting, the anaesthetic qualities of ethanol reduce the sensitivity of the palate to the harsh effects of acids and tannins, making the wine seem softer.
 It also plays a role during the ageing of wine in its complex interaction with esters and phenolic compounds that produce various aromas in wine that contribute to a wine's flavor profile.
 For this reason, some winemakers will value having a higher potential alcohol level and delay harvesting until the grapes have a sufficiently high concentration of sugars.

 For other types of wines, such as sparkling wines like Champagne, maintaining a certain amount of acidity in the grapes is important to the winemaking process.
-As the concentration of acids in the grapes decrease the further along the ripening process you go, grapes destined for sparkling wines are often some of the earliest grapes to be harvested in a vintage.
-With their high acidity and low sugar levels, these grapes would be under ripe and would produce table wines that many wine drinkers would consider unpalatable yet the balance of sugars and acids is well suited for sparkling wine production.
+As the concentration of acids in the grapes decreases the further along the ripening process you go, grapes destined for sparkling wines are often some of the earliest grapes to be harvested in a vintage.
+With their high acidity and low sugar levels, these grapes would be underripe and would produce table wines that many wine drinkers would consider unpalatable, yet the balance of sugars and acids is well suited for sparkling wine production.